-6.12 Resource Generation Committee
+6.12 League-Industry Partnership Committee

 The National Resource Generation Committee is a standing committee, established by the BOG pursuant to the provisions of Part 8 of the By-Laws of the ACL.
-The committee's role is to act and inform on matters of resource generation (excluding human resources) to the benefit of the ACL in its mission.
+The committee's role is to act and inform on matters regarding the establishment and maintenance of league industry partnerships to the benefit of the ACL in its mission.

-Membership shall consist of a Chair appointed by the President, and a Vice Chair appointed by the Chair if not by the President, and of, by open invitation and most preferably P/TC Chair- appointed, representatives of each P/TC and of members with appropriate expertise who have the inclination, attributes, and time to serve and assist in meeting the assigned responsibilities.
-The committee Chair is a member of the Finance Committee, and the Finance Committee Chair is a member of this committee.
+Membership shall consist of a Chair appointed by the President, and a Vice Chair appointed by the Chair if not by the President, and P/TC representatives with appropriate expertise who have the inclination, attributes, and time to serve and assist in meeting the assigned responsibilities.

-In carrying out its role, the National Resource Generation Committee is responsible for:
+In carrying out its role, the League-Industry Partnership Committee is responsible for: